swcarpentry/git-novice/episodes/02-setup.md

 The four commands we just ran above only need to be run once: the flag `--global` tells Git to use the settings for every project, in your user account, on this computer.

-You can check your settings at any time:
+You can check your settings at any time, change them and add new ones more comfortably than through the command line:

 ~~~
-$ git config --list
+$ git config --global --edit
 ~~~
 {: .language-bash}

-You can change your configuration as many times as you want: use the same commands to choose another editor or update your email address.

 > ## Proxy
 >